bobemoe/OpenHiit/README.md

 *HIIT (High Intensity Interval Training) Timer App*

-Set the warm up time, number of rounds, work and rest times.
-Text to speech countdown “3,2,1” as each work or rest period ends.
-Defaults to the Tabata settings.
-Stores a history of your settings for easy selection.
-Only very basic at the moment, but does what I need.
+* Set the warm up time, number of rounds, work and rest times.
+* Text to speech countdown “3,2,1” as each work or rest period ends.
+* Defaults to the Tabata settings.
+* Stores a history of your settings for easy selection
+* Only very basic at the moment, but does what I need.

 Download
 --------